 At the end of the day, there are things we can and should consider when it comes to being creative to help our business thrive.
 And while we should consider the things that work and have worked we also need to move forward and try different ways to build the brand and reach the right audiences.

-When he worked at the Henry Ford Company, certainly the teams considered the innovative work that has come before them and remembered the story form the past to move forward into the future.
+When he worked at the Henry Ford Company, certainly the teams considered the innovative work that has come before them and remembered the story from the past to move forward into the future.

 Being creative is hard work, but the journey can be fun with a great team and in a great company.